New York Burn Injury Lawyer

 Chemical Exposure

-Contact with strong acids, alkalis, corrosive substances, or certain chemicals can cause chemical burns.
-Industrial accidents involving exposure to heat, chemicals, or electrical hazards can lead to burn injuries too.
+Chemical burns can result from contact with strong acids, alkalis, corrosive substances, or certain chemicals.
+Industrial accidents involving exposure to heat, chemicals, or electrical hazards can also lead to burn injuries.

 Friction Burns